DiscoverLLM: From Executing Intents to Discovering Them: Experimental Results

 \paragraph{\ours{} achieves superior intent discovery and satisfaction while being more interactive and efficient.} Across models and tasks, \ours{} generally improved intent discovery and satisfaction while reducing conversation length and enhancing interactivity.
 While the optimal training recipe varied by setting, SFT+DPO generally yielded the best results, with GRPO providing further gains.
 We observed that SFT alone tended to overfit toward divergent behaviors every turn, as reflected by high interactivity scores (e.g., 92.3 for Llama in Creative Writing) and behavioral pattern analysis (Sec.~\ref{sec:behavioral_patterns}).
 However, effective intent discovery required balancing divergence with convergence, as refining an option can \textit{``unlock''} new, more specific intents---DPO following SFT encouraged this adaptive behavior.
 Even when discovery scores are similar, \ours{} achieves comparable performance more efficiently---e.g., SFT+DPO on Llama in Technical Writing matches performance with 11.4\% fewer tokens.

 \paragraph{Supporting intent discovery is challenging.} The overall low satisfaction scores indicate that fully satisfying intents within five turns is difficult when intents are not formed at the outset.
 This challenge was compounded by the limited diversity in LLM outputs~\cite{chung2025modifying, zhang2025verbalized}: even when models diverged, their options lacked sufficient variety to help the users.
+However, excessive diversity can also hinder intent discovery.
+In Technical Writing, the articles share structural conventions that must be satisfied first but \ours{} varied these aspects, leading to relatively lower performance.